 How can businesses apply the Jobs to Be Done method to grasp and successfully fulfill customer needs?
 Our guest today is Jim Kalbach, author of The Jobs To Be Done Playbook and Head of Customer Experience at MURAL.
 You’ll learn about the human-centered approach to products and marketing, interview methods, job maps, and Jim’s definition of customer success. (more…)

-Read moreJoin 8,000 awesome people on my mailing list — SaaS founders, product managers, designers & developers who are business-driven and want to build better software.
+Read moreJoin 7,000 awesome people on my mailing list — designers, SaaS founders, product managers & marketers who are business-driven and want to build better software.